vhok/notes/typescript.md

 const array: any[];
 ```
 ### Tuples (Fixed length data structure)
+Creating Tuples
-Great if you want to preserve a certain array data structure.
+- If you want to be explicit and preserve a certain array data structure.
 ```typescript
 let orders: tuple[number, string];